mgrube753/bachelor-thesis/10_literature_review/20_queries_prompts/10_llms/scholar.md

 ("Large Language Models" OR "LLMs") AND (architecture OR "structure" OR "model design") AND (function OR functionality OR capability) AND (application OR "real-world application" OR implementation)

-## Filters
+## Filter Details

--   18.400 Ergebnisse
+-   Sort by relevance
--   nach Relevanz sortiert
+-   From 2021 onwards
--   ab 2021
+-   18,400 results
--   erste 4 Seiten, weil da schon das meiste sinnlos ist
+-   Regarded first 4 pages (40 papers), because from the 5th page on, the results are mostly irrelevant